Portfolio on .ART: How to showcase your creative work in 4 simple steps

 If you’re having a hard time doing this, ask your creative friends, family or even a trusted teacher for their curatorial advice.

-We suggest creating a series of works that showcase the sphere of interests and skills that you’re interested in marketing.
+We suggest creating a series of works that showcase the sphere of interest and skills that you’re interested in marketing.
 Be sure to include creations in the style you’re hoping to market.
-There’s no point uploading that incredible watercolour you surprised yourself with in art school if you’d prefer to never pick up a paintbrush again.
+There’s no point uploading that incredible watercolour you surprised yourself within art school if you’d prefer to never pick up a paintbrush again.

 2. Score a catchy web address